Skip to main content

 Use imports in associative meta

 Although it's possible to specify imports directly in feature files, we do not recommend you doing so since it would introduce automation concerns into your features.
 Confining imports to associative meta instead will keep your features clean and untouched.
-You must enable associative meta to use this approach (note that this setting is enabled by default in since Gwen 3).

 For example, you could import the module-1.meta into a new (or existing) associative meta file for spec-1.feature as follows: